-Update: Some UMD students have reported receiving calls from “Emergency#911” and being told their immigration status is at risk.
-The student is told the matter is confidential and $2500 is needed to get registered properly.
+Some UMD students have reported receiving calls from “Emergency#911” and being told their immigration status is at risk or they did not complete 8863B tax form.
+The student is told the matter is confidential and will need to pay an amount of $2,500-$20,000 to register properly or avoid penalty.
 The caller then says USCIS will be calling back with information on how to make payment (one report identified the callback number as 866-377-8642).

 These calls are a scam!